 If you’re anything like us, you’re kinda obsessed with the 1990 stolen art heist of the Isabella Stewart Gardner Museum.
 Have you listened to the podcast Last Seen?
 To this day the case is still unsolved and the stolen art was never recovered.
 Well, it was just announced that Boston artist Giovanni Decunto recreated the stolen art from the heist!
 Interpretations of the masterpieces by Degas, Rembrandt, and Manet will be on display March 1-17th at the Giovanni DeCunto Gallery located at 116 South Street.
-You can sneak a peek at it here.
+You can sneak a peek at the here.
 See press release below:

 BOSTON, February 7, 2019 – Artist Giovanni DeCunto, an acclaimed global expressionist who has commissioned pieces for President George H. W. Bush and David Ortiz, has created a new collection of interpretations of all 13 of the works stolen from the Isabella Stewart Gardner Museum in the world’s largest unsolved art heist.